Data protection

 Value: YES+AT.de+20150628-20-0

-Purpose: This cookie stores the status of a user’s consent to the use of various Google services.
-CONSENT also serves to prevent fraudulent logins and to protect user data from unauthorised attacks.
+Purpose: The cookie stores the status of a user's consent to the use of different Google services.
+CONSENT also serves security purposes to verify users, prevent credential fraud, and protect user data from unauthorized attacks.

-Expiry date: after 19 years
+Expiration date: after 19 years

 Name: NID